marciof/Eon/specification/Specification.md

 If a given key has no associated value, it's then handled as in a set, where the key and value are one and the same.

-If the same key is repeated multiple times, the last value overwrites all others.
+If the same key is repeated multiple times, it's associated with only the last value.

 ### Examples ###